EqualExperts/secure-delivery-playbook/practices.md

 **Provide role-specific training**

 Each individual on a delivery team has a part to play, and should understand how security applies in their context.
-Although it may appear that security training should be focused on software engineers, it’s important to provide training for all roles in a team including developer / engineering, BAs, POs, DLs, etc. For example, a Product Owner should understand the risk that the product is exposed to without appropriate security controls, and should be empowered to challenge security requirements that are not well defined.
+Although it may appear that security training should be focused on software engineers, it's important to provide training for all roles in a team including developer / engineering, BAs, POs, DLs, etc. For example, a Product Owner should understand the risk that the product is exposed to without appropriate security controls, and should be empowered to challenge security requirements that are not well defined.

 Examples: